liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 {% include figure-image.html path="/assets/img/survey-2024/age.jpg"
   title="Age of Respondents" %}

+Since this is a mobile gacha game, it is no surprise that the age distribution is skewed towards the younger side.

 > At this point, the oldest respondent (54 year old) can be the youngest respondent’s grandfather...
 (13 years old)

 ## Gender